phreakyphoenix/Explainable-Diabetic-Retinopathy-Detection/README.md

     - drusen;
     - hyper and hypopigmentation.

-   c) choroid related abnormalities
+   c) choroid related abnormalities   (not enough labelled data for this)

     - nevus and melanoma detection;
-    - uveitis related choroidal les ions.
+    - uveitis related choroidal lesions.

-Then a panel of experts who would help us would agree upon some sort of importance for each of these
+Then a panel of experts would agree upon some sort of importance for each of these factors, and the AI would, based on the importance of each of these factors by the intensity if the factors predict a label

+Thus the architecture would look like :
+1. An AI system for localization and segmentation of the multitude of anomalies mentioned above (using CNNs)
+2. A hypervisor layer which is not ML but a hard coded Expert System for now
+3. A Decision Tree giving the final prediction based on each feature's importance(from level 2) and detected intensity (from level

+       - Thus if anyone challnges its prediction, it can point out the exact sequence of dteerministic steps it went through to make the prediction, making it an invaluable tool to physicians as it could also show featues the physician  could miss.

+Later on the hypervisor's importance weights could be modified to make the system more robust once we have the necessary data.

 Copyright © 2019-present Aditya Jyoti Paul, Sudharsan B